-147 One researcher was a lawyer; the other was a nonlawyer but college graduate.
+&lt;sup>187 One researcher was a lawyer; the other was a nonlawyer but college graduate.

-148 Although both research assistants found dedicated guidance webpages for 12 agencies, one of the webpages found by one of the research assistants only pertained to a subdivision within the agency.
+&lt;sup>188 Although both research assistants found dedicated guidance webpages for 12 agencies, one of the webpages found by one of the research assistants only pertained to a subdivision within the agency.
 The other researcher (the lawyer) treated the SEC's two separate guidance pages-one for policy statements, the other for interpretive releases-as a dedicated guidance webpage, while the other researcher reported being unable to locate a dedicated guidance page for the SEC.
 That same research assistant also found she needed to leave the agency website and use Google to find the dedicated webpage for one agency (FTC).

 One exception might be the Securities and Exchange Commission (SEC) website and how it labels and organizes guidance.
 Rather than a single page labeled simply "guidance," the SEC site divides guidance material across two separate webpages: one legalistically labeled "interpretive releases," the other labeled "policy statements."
 The nonlawyer research assistant involved in this study reported being unable to find a dedicated guidance website for the SEC.
-(It is telling that the other research assistant did not experience difficulty but had legal practice experience in administrative law.)
+(It is telling that the other research assistant who did not experience difficulty had legal practice experience in administrative law.)
 Despite both assistants' overall success in finding guidance pages across almost all of the 14 agencies, the experience with the SEC's site reinforces a finding from the GAO: "[I]t was not always clear where to find guidance on a component website" because "guidance was sometimes dispersed across multiple pages within a website, which could make guidance hard to find and could contribute to user confusion."
-149

 To make guidance access meaningful and real, agency officials should, at a minimum, strive to avoid user confusion.
-But they can also take further steps to tag each guidance document or entry in a list of documents to allow users to search and sort by topics, dates, and other user-oriented categories-instead of forcing users simply to scroll down lengthy lists of documents arrayed in a fixed fashion.
-Officials can enhance access by linking to guidance on other parts of their agencies' websites or in related entries in the Federal Register or Code of Federal Regulations.
+They can do so easily by one or more simple steps.
+At a minimum, they can maintain a central webpage devoted to guidance that, if necessary, simply links to additional pages where guidance may be found.
+Agencies can also take further steps on any pages devoted to guidance documents to tag each document or entry in a list of documents to allow users to search and sort by topics, dates, and other user-oriented categories-instead of forcing users simply to scroll down lengthy lists of documents arrayed in a fixed fashion.
+Agencies can also enhance access by linking to guidance on other parts of their websites, such as those pages devoted to specific rules or topics, as well as listing URLs in related entries in the Federal Register or Code of Federal Regulations.
 They can take affirmative steps to reach out to potentially interested members of the public too-using listservs and social media to promote access by bringing new or revised guidance documents to the attention of busy individuals who have many other demands on their attention.